 - The deadline to accept an offer of admission, known as the Statement of Intent to Register (SIR), remains May 1 for freshmen and June 1 for transfers.
 Students who need additional time should communicate through the MyAdmissions portal.
 Requests will be considered individually.

-- Will UC Davis extend the transcript deadline beyond July 1?
-How do I send transcripts?
+- How do I send transcripts?

 - Are international students still required to submit a TOEFL or IELTS score?